TordWessman/r2web3/README.md

 # r2web3
 A Web3 library intended to be used for microcontrollers.
 Has at this point only been tested on ESP8266 and ESP32 boards.

-This project is incomplete, but might serve some purposes.
+This project is under development.
 Here's a list of a few thing that's on the initial roadmap:
  * Parse errors
  * Clean up `Chain`
  * Unit tests